-Spectrum Analysis is a Double-Edged Sword
+Spectrum analysis is a double-edged sword

 Before we go into how to actually use spectrum analysis, I want to point out something very important.

+It’s a double-edged sword!
+Why?
 In my mind there are three things contributing to it:

 limitedprocessing power.
-We are only good at properly focusing on one thing at a time.
-If you’re allocating most of your internal CPU on looking, you’re not listening as well as you could (and should).
-That is just how our brain works.
+We are only good at focusing on one thing at a time.
+If you’re allocating most of your internal CPU on looking, you’re not listening as well as you could.
+That is how our brain works.